kashaeva-dev/api-devman/README.md

 **Telegram Bot Token**: You'll also need a Telegram bot token.
 You can create a new bot and obtain a token by talking to the [BotFather](https://t.me/BotFather) on Telegram.

+**Telegram Bot Logger Token**: In addition to your main Telegram bot token, you will need one more token for a secondary logging bot.
+This additional bot dedicated to error notifications.
+It will receive error tracebacks ensure that you are promptly informed of any problems.
+You can obtain a token by talking to the [BotFather](https://t.me/BotFather) on Telegram.

 **Chat ID**: You'll need the Chat ID of the Telegram chat where you want to receive notifications.
 You can get your Chat ID by talking to the [userinfobot](https://web.telegram.org/k/#@userinfobot).